openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/05-implement-rest-application.md

 	]
 }'`{{execute T2}}

+The response shows which ingots have been selected.
+These ingots will have their `selected` attribute to `true`.

 ## Congratulations!
 You've implemented the RESTful endpoint of the application, hot-reloaded the app using the Quarkus dev-mode and solved a knapsack problem.
 Well done!
 In the next step we will deploy this application to OpenShift to run our OptaPlanner solution as a true cloud-native application.